metal-toolbox/alloy/docs/README-development.md

 ### Alloy software components

-Alloy is internally composed of three main components, the `Asset getter`, `Inventory collector` and `Inventory publisher`.
+Alloy is internally composed of two main components the `Collector` and the `Controller`, the store is a backend repository of inventory assets.

 ![Alloy software components](alloy_components.png)

-#### Asset getter

-The asset getter (only) runs in the `Out of band` mode  - that is when, Alloy is invoked with the `outofband` command and BMC credentials are required for remote inventory collection.

-The assets getter then sends the assets it retrieved as `model.Asset` on the `asset channel`, for the `Inventory collector` component.

-Asset getters implement the `Getter` interface, at the time of writing Alloy comes with a `CSV` and an `EMAPI` asset getter.

 #### Inventory collector